Low Temperature Nitrides

 Thermal ALD of TiN below 400°C with NH3/TiCl4 is problematic as Chlorine content increases and resistivity properties escalate.
 Use of RASIRC BRUTE® Hydrazine has been shown to yield resistivity far lower that ammonia at 400°C and nearly 5x lower at 300°C (Kummel).

-Low Temperature HAR Deposition
+Low Temperature Thermal Deposition